Experiment 3: Phase Sequence Measurements

 To understand the phase sequence of a three phase supply and study methods to measure the phase sequence of a given power supply.

 Given a 3-phase voltage source on the three wires a, b, and, c.
 If the voltage waveform of wire a, is the one numbered 1 as shown in Fig. 1, which waveform represents the voltage of wire b?
 If that waveform is the one numbered 2 in Fig. 1, then the voltage sequence is abc.
-If on the other hand, the waveform representing the voltage of wire b is waveform 3, then the sequence is acb.
+This is a clockwise rotation or positive sequence with waveform 1 our “reference” voltage source for phase angle (0o), then waveform 2 will have a phase angle of -120o (120o lagging, or 240o leading) and waveform 3 an angle of -240o (or 120o leading).
+If on the other hand, we have the representation of Fig. 2, then the sequence is acb with a counter-clockwise rotation or negative sequence.
+Now, waveform 2 will be leading 120o ahead of 1 instead of lagging, and 3 will be another 120o ahead of 2.
 You will examine several ways that the phase sequence can be determined.

 The direction of rotation of polyphase induction and synchronous motors depends on the phase sequence of the applied voltages.
 Also, the two wattmeters in the two wattmeter method of measuring three-phase power interchange their readings when subjected to a reversal of phase sequence, even though the system is balanced.
 Magnitudes of the various currents and component voltages in balanced systems are not affected by a reversal of phase sequence.